Call Me by Your Name (film): Styles and themes

 Guadagnino tried to avoid the flaws he had seen in most coming-of-age films, where growth is often portrayed as a result of resolving preconceived dilemmas such as an enforced choice between two lovers.
 He also wanted the story to follow two people "in the moment", rather than focus on an antagonist or a tragedy—an approach inspired by Maurice Pialat's À nos amours (1983).
 As someone who considers sex in film a representation of the characters' behavior and identity, Guadagnino was uninterested in including explicit sex scenes in the film.
 He explained his intention: "I wanted the audience to completely rely on the emotional travel of these people and feel first love...
 It was important to me to create this powerful universality, because the whole idea of the movie is that the other person makes you beautiful—enlightens you, elevates you."

 Alongside a sexual coming-of-age motif, the movie also touches on the novel's theme of Elio discovering and connecting to his Jewish identity through the openly Jewish Oliver and in contrast to his own family, who are, as his mother puts it, "Jews of discretion".
 Their common Jewish identity is a part of what draws Elio and Oliver together and is represented by the Star of David necklace Oliver initially wears, which Elio is drawn to.
 The theme of sexual self-discovery is paralleled by the Jewish theme: in both cases, Elio starts out secretive about these parts of himself and develops greater self-acceptance, both journeys connected to Oliver's role in his life.
-There is a hint that Oliver may have given Elio his Star of David necklace shortly before they part ways in the train station.
+There is a hint that Oliver may have given Elio his Star of David necklace shortly before they parted ways at the train station.
 Elio's necklace can be clearly seen during the conversation from which the movie (and the novel) takes its title.